blackberry-garance/flowershow-app/blog/how-to-create-content-catalogs.md

 image: /assets/Pasted%20image%2020250325124121.png
 ---

-Whether you're managing a blog, documentation, recipes, or any other collection of markdown files, the List component makes it easy to display them in a clean, organized way.
+Whether you're managing a blog, tutorials, or any other collection of markdown files, the `List` component makes it easy to display them in a clean, organized way.

 ## Quick Start (2-Minute Setup)